WKlee0607/nomadcoder/README.md

 # Stuided things in nomadcoder site
-I studied about Html, css, Javascript basic..
+I studied about Html, css, Javascript basic and Python basic